kanika-singla/pokemon/README.md

 ## Gotta Process 'Em all

 ### Problem Statement
-This repository reads [PokeAPI](https://pokeapi.co/) and prepares the data based on following rules:
+This repository reads [PokeAPI](https://pokeapi.co/) and serves the data to Investor based on following rules:
 1. The name, id, base_experience, weight, height and order of all Pokémon that appear in the any of the games red, blue, leafgreen or white.
 2. The name of the slot 1 (and if available 2) type of each of the Pokémon's types.
 3. The Body Mass Index of the Pokémon (hint: The formula for BMI is weight (kg) / height (m2))